 CHALLENGE D. Maritime clusters in the Mediterranean GOAL ACTION D1.
-From traditional maritime economic to blue growth activities D1.1 Establish strategies to encourage and facilitate cluster development in the Mediterranean area, particularly addressing innovative green technologies, through cooperation between local small and medium enterprises, large companies, scientific institutes and innovative players, integrating them (from an economic and productive point of view) within the broader supply chain D1.2 Promote public-private partnerships to overcome the obstacles to the flourishing of new activities e.g. in emerging markets, such as, offshore wind, mineral resources in the high seas, biotechnologies, coastal ecological engineering, satellite data services through federation of actors research/industry, increasing visibility, international representation D1.3 Develop economic studies to identify the specialization of different areas and regional clusters and highlight more productive and sustainable activities D1.4 Establish innovative methodologies to assess the impacts of different programmes and actions on the evolution of maritime sectors and economy D.1.5 Encourage existing structured maritime clusters to prioritize activities, generating blue growth outputs D2.
-Mediterranean Blue start-ups D2.1 Favour incubators and connect startups, investors, accelerators, entrepreneurs, corporate networks, universities for increasing innovative blue ecosystems
+From traditional maritime economic to blue growth activities D1.1 Establish strategies to encourage and facilitate cluster development in the Mediterranean, particularly addressing innovative green technologies, through cooperation between local small and medium enterprises, large companies, scientific institutes and innovative players, integrating them (from an economic and productive point of view) within the broader supply chain D1.2 Promote public-private partnerships to overcome the obstacles against the flourishing of new activities. for example in emerging markets, such as, offshore wind, mineral resources in the high seas, biotechnologies, coastal ecological engineering, satellite data services among others through the federation of actors in research and industry, increasing visibility, and international representation

+CHALLENGE D. Maritime clusters in the Mediterranean D1.3 Develop economic studies to identify the specialization of different areas and regional clusters and highlight more productive and sustainable activities D1.4 Establish innovative methodologies to assess the impacts of different programmes and actions on the evolution of maritime sectors and economy D.1.5 Encourage existing structured maritime clusters to prioritize activities, generating blue growth outputs D2.
+Mediterranean Blue start-ups D2.1 Favour incubators and connect start-ups, investors, accelerators, entrepreneurs, corporate networks, universities for increasing innovative blue ecosystems